Minnesota Vikings vs. Chicago Bears NFL Week 18 Odds, Plays and Insights for January 9, 2022

 Home and road insights

-- Minnesota is 3-4 against the spread, and 4-3 overall, at home this season.
+- At home this year, Minnesota is 4-3 overall and 3-4 against the spread.

-- This season on the road, Chicago is 3-5 against the spread and 3-5 overall.
+- In away games, Chicago is 3-5 overall and 3-5 against the spread.

-- This year, in four of eight away games Chicago has hit the over.
+- This year, in eight road games, Chicago has hit the over four times.

 Powered by Data Skrive.